Could one of Australia’s most luxurious resorts also be one of the friendliest for families? Dilvin Yasa checks in.

-The bedrooms are spacious and well-thought-out with drawing pads and colored Faber-Castell pens laid out on the girls’ bed should they feel inspired to sketch the blue-tinged gullies outside their window.
+The bedrooms are spacious and well-thought-out with drawing pads and coloured pencils laid out on the girls’ bed should they feel inspired to sketch the blue-tinged gullies outside their window.
 What do they want to do most?
 “Swim!”

 And that’s probably the most genius thing about these villas.
 When you’ve got your own private pool essentially inside your own villa, no parent has to hear the dreaded words: “Muuuuum, I’m bored.”